leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/mesh/split.rst

    :class: refbox

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Mesh --> Split --> Faces by Edges`
+   :Menu:      :menuselection:`Mesh --> Split --> Faces & Edges by Vertices`

-*Faces & Edges by Vertices* is similar to *Faces by Edges* except that but splits the vertices of the adjacent connecting edge also.
+*Faces & Edges by Vertices* is similar to *Faces by Edges* except that it also splits the vertices of the adjacent connecting edges.
 This has the same functionality as manually ripping all faces and edges away from a vertex.

 .. list-table::